-6.1 Review of areas for improvement from the most recent inspection dated 14 March 2017
+6.1 Review of areas for improvement from the most recent inspection dated 18 May 2017

 The most recent inspection of the home was an unannounced care inspection.
 The completed QIP was returned and approved by the care inspector.

-6.2 Review of areas for improvement from the last care inspection dated 14 March 2017
+6.2 Review of areas for improvement from the last care inspection dated 18 May 2017

-Areas for improvement from the last care inspection Action required to ensure Homes Regulations (Nort e compliance with The Residential Care thern Ireland) 2005 Validation of compliance Area for improvement 1 Ref: Regulation 27(2)(t) Stated: First time The registered provider must risk assess all radiators / hot surfaces individually in accordance with current safety guidelines with subsequent appropriate action.
-Mot Action taken as confirmed during the inspection: A risk assessment was put in place with subsequent radiator covers put in place for many of these surfaces.
+Areas for improvement from the last care inspection Action required to ensure compliance with The Residential Care Validation of Homes Regulations (Nort Homes Regulations (Northern Ireland) 2005 compliance Area for improvement 1 Ref: Regulation 27(2)(t) The registered provider must individually risk assessed all wardrobes in accordance with current safety guidelines with subsequent appropriate action. - Stated: First time Action taken as confirmed during the inspection: A risk assessment of wardrobes had been undertaken with subsequent appropriate action.
 Met